liatrio/3musketeers/examples/cloud-in-a-box/README.md

 ### LocalStack

-**Note:** You'll need a LocalStack API Key.
-Go to https://app.localstack.cloud/ where you can sign up for a free account, and a 14 day trial.
+**Note:** You'll need a LocalStack Pro API Key.
+Go to https://app.localstack.cloud/ where you can sign up for a free account, and a 14-day trial.
 Once you start your trial you'll get an API key.

 In this section we'll start a local AWS cloud with **many** _emulated_ services.